-The Student Support Services team is part of the Office of Student Health & Wellness in the Division of Student Affairs.
-Our aim is to provide students with a central point for wellness support and resources at Teachers College.
-We are available to meet with you by appointment only to provide referrals, resources, and orientation on mental health services.
-In addition, we offer short-term wellness sessions for students unable to find a therapist or an adequate resource for support.
+The Student Support Services team is an integral part of the Division of Student Affairs.
+Our aim is to provide students with a central point for wellness support and resources at Teachers College and Columbia University.
+We are available to meet with you, and to provide referrals, resources, and support.

 Still unsure about resources and services?
-Take a look at our FAQs, there is a whole section about the Student Support & Counseling team and how we can help you.
+Take a look at our FAQs.
+There, you will find a section about the Student Support team, and about how we can help you.

-During these weeks of continuous updates we are following the current procedures in place from the College administration.
+During these weeks of continuous updates, we are following the current procedures in place from the College administration.
 We’re following a hybrid model of operation, with some services in-person, and others, remote.
-We aim to provide students with the best access to resources for mental health care while balancing the collective need to remain physically safe regarding the COVID-19 precautions.
+We aim to provide students with the best access to resources for support while balancing the collective need to remain physically safe regarding the COVID-19 precautions.
 Students can still request an appointment with the Student Support Services team following the same procedure as always, filling the Contact Form on our website.

 For general Inquiries, rescheduling, or cancellation of appointments students, faculty and staff can reach our office during business hours at email@example.com.

 In case of emergencies: As usual, students can find Emergency contact and information on our website, or call 24/7 the line 212-854-2878 of Columbia Health for psychological support.
 We hope that everyone can access the care they need in a way that also provides protection as mandated by the World Health Organization and is consistent with our message of wellness and self-care.

 For more information and updates on COVID-19, please check the Centers for Disease Control and Prevention (CDC) and the NYS Department of Health websites.
 You can also text 692-692 with the message "COVID" to receive regular updates from Notify NYC.
 In addition, please find below additional resources that are still available for you 24/7 for Mental Health support, do not hesitate to reach out to them if not feeling well, needing to speak to a counselor, or seeking support through a crisis.